 The following is a description of the principal risks of the Fund's portfolio, which may adversely affect its net asset value and total return.
-There are other circumstances that could prevent the Fund from achieving its investment objective.
-These include additional risks that are not described here, but which are described in the Statement of Additional Information.
 It is important to read all the disclosure information provided and to understand that you may lose money by investing in the Fund.

-Cash Sweep Program Risk
+Cash Balances Risk

-The Fund may invest in cash sweep programs administered by the Fund's custodian or another third party through which the Fund's cash holdings are placed in onshore or offshore interest-bearing savings accounts or demand deposit accounts at various banks.
-The vehicles through which the Fund's cash sweep program is administered may include bank deposits that are not registered under the Investment Company Act of 1940, as amended (the "1940 Act"), in which case, a Fund, as an investor in the vehicle, would not be entitled to the protections afforded by the 1940 Act.
-All sweep vehicles, whether or not registered under the 1940 Act, carry certain risks, which may include absence of FDIC protection, bank failure risk, or, in the case of offshore vehicles, risk of sovereign actions which may result in the seizure or diminution of Fund assets.
+The Fund's cash balances may be held at accounts with the Fund's custodian or utilized in cash sweep programs administered by the Fund's custodian or another third party through which the Fund's cash holdings are placed in onshore or offshore interest-bearing savings accounts or demand deposit accounts at various banks.
+All cash accounts, whether or not registered under the 1940 Act, carry certain risks, which may include absence of FDIC protection, lack of account segregation, bank failure risk, or, in the case of offshore vehicles, risk of sovereign actions which may result in the seizure or diminution of Fund assets.